syncfusion-content/xamarin-docs/Xamarin/SfTextInputLayout/Custom-Font.md

 # Font Customization

-You can customize the appearance (size, attributes and family) of Font by setting the FontFamily, FontSize and FontAttributes property of LabelStyle property.
+You can customize the appearance (size, attributes, and family) of font by setting the FontFamily, FontSize, and FontAttributes properties of the LabelStyle property.

-Refer [this](https://docs.microsoft.com/en-us/xamarin/xamarin-forms/user-interface/text/fonts#use-a-custom-font) to configure the custom fonts in Xamarin.Forms.
+Refer to this [documentation](https://docs.microsoft.com/en-us/xamarin/xamarin-forms/user-interface/text/fonts#use-a-custom-font) to configure the custom fonts in Xamarin.Forms.

-### Hint
+## Hint

-You can customize the font of [hint](https://help.syncfusion.com/cr/xamarin/Syncfusion.Core.XForms~Syncfusion.XForms.TextInputLayout.SfTextInputLayout~HintProperty.html) label  by setting the FontFamily, FontSize and FontAttributes property of LabelStyle property of HintLabelStyle in SfTextInputLayout.
+You can customize the font of [hint](https://help.syncfusion.com/cr/xamarin/Syncfusion.Core.XForms~Syncfusion.XForms.TextInputLayout.SfTextInputLayout~HintProperty.html) label  by setting the FontFamily, FontSize, and FontAttributes properties of the LabelStyle property of HintLabelStyle in SfTextInputLayout.

 {% tabs %}